trishurdzik/trishurdzik.github.io/index.markdown

 ---

-<h5 class="text-center ignore-header">Where Human-Centered Solutions Are Found</h5>
+<h1 class="text-center ignore-header">Guidence for Every Journey</h1>

 ---

 At **Critical Paths**, we know the best solutions aren’t hiding in spreadsheets or buried in code—they come from understanding *people*.
-Founded by an applied anthropologist with years of field experience (think of them as your real-world strategy guide), we specialize in **human-centered consulting** that goes beyond theory.
+Founded by an applied anthropologist with years of field experience, we specialize in **human-centered consulting** that goes beyond theory.
 Whether you’re troubleshooting workplace culture, designing a new system, or rolling out change, we help businesses, organizations, and communities create strategies that actually work—**in real life, not just on paper**.

 ### **Why Applied Anthropologists Are the Secret Weapon Behind Human-Centered Solutions**
-_(Now with extra retro flavor—because insight never goes out of style.)_

-Remember when you had to blow into a Nintendo cartridge just to get the game to load?
-Or when your Walkman chewed up your favorite mixtape, but you still kept listening?
-We get it—**real-life systems are messy**, and so are the people who use them.
+We get it—**real-life is messy**.
 That’s exactly why **applied anthropologists** are uniquely trained for human-centered work.

 We’re not your typical consultants with cookie-cutter playbooks.
 We’re trained to understand **real human behavior** in all its glitchy, creative, wonderful chaos.
 Whether it's designing a better employee training or making sure your new platform actually *works* for the people using it, we dig deep—like finding the secret level on your favorite arcade game.